uwegeercken/artikel/README.md

 The application language is German.
 But one could easily copy the German resource file and translate it to a different language.

+To produce a PDF file for an order AsciiDoc is used.
+Asciidoc files are read from the variable "documentsFolder" and have following naming convention:

+    order_<producer id>.adoc

+Additionally an Asciidoc theme file is used, where the formatting can be adjusted to individual needs.
+The filename of theme is:

+    asciidoc-theme-1.yml

 ### Configuration file content:

     database: